millipedes/ns/README.md

 The programming language has a working symbol table (i.e. complete stack frame functionality for integers, but no entry point to making new frames yet).

+As it currently stands, the language will very likely have lazy evaluation.

 As it is currently written, this language supports the following context free grammar (BNF-like notation):
 ```